Humbucker: Coil splitting and coil taps

 Some guitars which have humbucking pickups feature "coil splits", which allow the pickups to act as "pseudo-single" coils by either short-circuiting or bypassing one coil.
 The electrical circuit of the pickup is reduced to that of a true single coil so there is no hum canceling effect.
 Usually, this feature is activated using a miniature toggle switch or a DPDT push-pull switch mounted on a potentiometer.
 Some guitars (e.g., the Peavey T-60 and the Fender Classic Player Jaguar HH) make use of a variable coil split circuit that allows the guitarist to dial a variable amount of signal from the second coil, from purely single coil to full humbucker and everything in-between.

-Another similar option is a series/parallel switch, which in one position causes the coils to be connected in parallel rather than in series.
+A similar option is a series/parallel switch, which in one position causes the coils to be connected in parallel rather than in series.
 This retains the humbucker's noise-cancellation properties, and gives a sound closer to that of two single-coil pickups used together.

 Coil splitting is often wrongly referred to as a "coil tapping".
-Coil taps are most commonly found on single coil pickups, and involve an extra hook-up wire being included during the manufacture of the pickup so the guitarist can choose to have all the windings of the pickup included in the circuit, for a fatter, higher output sound with more midrange; or switch the output to "Tap" into the windings at a point that is less than the full coil for a brighter, lower output, cleaner sound.
-For example: a full pickup coil may be 10,000 turns of wire and the "Tap" may be at 8000 turns.
+Coil taps are most commonly found on single coil pickups, and involve adding an extra hook-up wire during manufacture of the pickup so the guitarist can choose to have all the windings of the pickup included in the circuit, for a fatter, higher output sound with more midrange, or switch the output to 'Tap' into the windings at a point less than the full coil for a brighter, lower-output and cleaner sound.
+For example: a full pickup coil may be 10,000 turns of wire and the "Tap" may be at 8,000 turns.
 Because of the confusion between coil splits and coil taps—and the rareness of coil taps in general—it is difficult to find tappable single-coil pickups for sale.
 However, pickup manufacturer Seymour Duncan offers tapped versions of many of their Telecaster and Stratocaster pickups.

-Note the split single coil bears little resemblance to popular single coil pickups such as those made by Fender and the P-90 made by Gibson.
+The split single coil may bear little resemblance to popular single coil pickups such as those made by Fender and the P-90 made by Gibson, owing to other differences in pickup construction.